tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 repo
 : In Git, a repo (short for repository) stores your project's code.
 Usually you only store non-binary (human-readable) text files in a repo, because Git can run diffs on text files and show you what has changed (but not with binary files).

+request
+: The way information is returned from an API.
+In a request, the client provides a resource URL with the proper authorization to an API server.
+The API returns a response with the informatino requested.

+request example
+: {{site.data.apirefsections.request_example.def}}

+resource description
+: {{site.data.apirefsections.resource_description.def}}

+response
+: The information returned by an API after a request is made.
+Responses are usually in either JSON or XML format.

+response example and schema
+: {{site.data.apirefsections.request_example.def}}

 REST API
 : Stands for Representational State Transfer.
 Uses web protocols (HTTP) to make requests and provide responses in a language agnostic way, meaning that users can choose whatever programming language they want to make the calls.
 See [What is a REST API?](docapis_what_is_a_rest_api.html).